wvanbreukelen/ZermeloRoosterPHP/README.md

 Using the MIT license.

-For all the forkers or users of the code, please add a (small) reference to the original code
+For all the forkers or users of the code, please add a (small) reference to the original code.
+That would be nice, tnx!

 ### Installing and creating a API instance
 To create a new API instance, you may want to require the composer autoloader.